Terry-Mao/gopush/README.md

 ## Terry-Mao/gopush

-`Terry-Mao/gopush` is an push server written by golang.
+`Terry-Mao/gopush` is an push server written by golang. (redis + websocket)

 ## Requeriments
-golang websocket is needed
+regisgo and golang websocket is needed.
 ```sh
 # all platform
 # redis